dsii-2017-unirsm/dsii-2017-archive/davideonestini/making-visible/research.md

 ***statement of purpose***

 When we take human rights for granted, as we generally do, they become invisible to us.
 What I aim to do by means of this project is making people reflect on the subject.
 Specifically, I want them to be able to actually see human rights and all the relatives issues again.

 One way to reach this goal would be to simulate a situation where one or more specific rights are denied.
 Simulation games, indeed, are what we usually do in CISV programmes to make kids understand difficult topics, like this one.
+Of course, denying a human right, through this project, would be hard and too complicated.
+What I can do, instead, is to make users think about what they have and other people have not; to make users realize that if they were born in another country, they would not have the same rights; and that what we take for granted is a rare privilege elsewhere.

+***statement of purpose***

+blablabla

 ***visual inspiration***